joshfng/awesome-macos-command-line/README.md

 about 14% of the people who this resource is useful for, sponsored me with a *one time* amount of a single Euro, I could order a new machine that probably lasted me another eight years.
 It's not something I'd expect, nor think I should.
 It's entirely my issue.
-And something to think about.
+Still, something to think about.

 On top of everything, I'm currently out of a job, have little prospects, am very short on money and am going through a tough time.
 To help me out, the easiest way is to sponsor me via GitHub, either recurring or as a one-time donation.
 Every little bit helps.
+Thank you for considering it.

 <https://github.com/herrbischoff>

+## Contributing

+You are very welcome to send me patches for changes and additions via email.
+If you are unfamiliar with the `git am` workflow, you can find an easy introduction to it here: <https://git-send-email.io>

 ## Foreword